Wilf Campus Updates on COVID-19

-Our staff are well versed in all of the latest guidelines and are constantly trained on new safety precautions, new protocols and Personal Protective Equipment as directed by the CDC and the NJ DOH.
-In addition, our entire staff has been tested for COVID-19 and continues to be screened for symptoms prior to the start of services to ensure that they do not show signs of illness.
+Our staff are well versed in all of the latest guidelines and have been trained on new safety precautions, new protocols and Personal Protective Equipment as directed by the CDC and the NJ DOH.
+In addition, our entire staff is tested for COVID-19 on an ongoing basis and continues to be screened for symptoms prior to the start of services to ensure that they do not show signs of illness.

 Thank you for your support and cooperation during this unprecedented situation.

 NJ STATE RESOURCES

 SOMERSET COUNTY INFORMATION

 The best way to prevent getting coronavirus (COVID-19) is to avoid exposure.
 This is the only current proven prevention method as neither a vaccine or proven therapy have been developed.

 How can exposure be reduced?
 The virus is thought to mainly be spread from person-to-person contact by spread of droplets.
 These droplets spread through the air when someone coughs or sneezes.
 Therefore, it is important to:

 - Maintain a distance of at least six feet away from others when in public.

 - Wash your hands frequently with soap and water or use a hand sanitizer that has at least 60% alcohol.
 For more guidance on proper hand washing, refer to this article.